wubudubulubb/carnd1-VehicleDetection/writeup.md

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-For the feature search, I limited my search area to y_start=400, y_end=256.
+For the feature search, I limited my search area to y_start=400, y_end=656.
 I used the whole x-range for the search.
 See below image for the search area:

 ![alt text][image7]

 I used four different window sizes for feature search: (64,64), (96,96), (128,128) and (256,256).

-For the window sliding, I made use of find_cars function supplied in lecture. ı only made some modifications regarding the color spaces.
+For the window sliding, I made use of find_cars function supplied in lecture.
+I only made some modifications regarding the color spaces.
 This method was useful as it creates the hog image for whole search ares, and scales it according to provided window scales.
 The window sizes I chose correspond to scales 1, 1.5, 2 and 4 respectively.

 My initial approach was to use smallest window size (64,64) in the topmost part of the search area, i.e between y=[400,528].
 However, this resulted in some false negatives